-WITH REGARD TO

-CONFIDENTIAL AND/OR

-PROPRIETARY INFORMATION,

-ASSOCIATES MUST COMPLY

-WITH THE FOLLOWING:
+WITH REGARD TO CONFIDENTIAL AND/OR PROPRIETARY INFORMATION, ASSOCIATES MUST COMPLY WITH THE FOLLOWING:

-- Never remove CSI from Regions premises. - If an associate must access confidential and/or proprietary information, including CSI, remotely for business purposes, then such access must be solely through a secure Regions-provided platform (for example, via VPN). - Accessing, using and disclosing CSI or other confidential and/or proprietary information must comply with the Associate Device Usage for Business Purposes Policy Guideline, the Electronic Communications and Computer Use Policy Guideline, and all other Regions requirements, particularly with regard to the use of personal email accounts and personal devices. - Do not attempt to access confidential and/or proprietary information, including customer account information, unless you have a legitimate Regions business reason for doing so.
-Do not attempt to gain access to information you do not need to perform your job. - Do not disclose CSI or other confidential and/or proprietary information to Regions colleagues unless it is necessary or appropriate for them to know such information in connection with their Regions responsibilities.
+- Never disclose CSI to anyone outside of Regions without express written consent from the regulator to whom the CSI belongs (typically, the Office of the General Counsel of the Federal Reserve or the Alabama State Banking Department).
+The Legal Department must be consulted on all requests to disclose CSI outside of Regions. - Never remove CSI from Regions premises. - If an associate must access confidential and/or proprietary information, including CSI, remotely for business purposes, then such access must be solely through a secure Regions-provided platform (for example, via VPN). - Accessing, using and disclosing CSI or other confidential and/or proprietary information must comply with the Associate Device Usage for Business Purposes Policy Guideline, the Electronic Communications and Computer Use Policy Guideline, and all other Regions requirements, particularly with regard to the use of personal email accounts and personal devices. - Do not attempt to access confidential and/or proprietary information, including customer account information, unless you have a legitimate Regions business reason for doing so.
+Do not attempt to gain access to information you do not need to perform your job. - Do not disclose CSI or other confidential and/or proprietary information to Regions colleagues unless they have a need to know such information in connection with their Regions responsibilities.

 - Never disclose customer information outside Regions to anyone other than the customer unless such disclosure: - Has been approved by the Legal Department, - Is in response to proper legal process or regulation as required by law and is at the direction of the Legal Department, or - Has been permitted by the customer. - Never use your knowledge of Regions' internal systems or other confidential and/or proprietary information, or any information derived either from your use of Regions' internal systems or your access to confidential and/or proprietary information for personal financial gain or to compete with Regions. - Do not conduct Regions business using personal email accounts or other communication applications, accounts or channels (including but not limited to text messaging), other than those specifically designated by Regions or approved by Information Security.
-This includes forwarding business emails, including calendar and/or meeting invitations, or other Regions information to personal email accounts. - Take all appropriate steps to ensure the security of confidential and/or proprietary information, including but not limited to the following: - Proactively Raise the Red Flag to immediately refer potentially suspicious activity and, when comfortable doing so, notify your supervisor or manager of the referral. - Designate emails containing confidential and/or proprietary information as [Confidential] when sending internally or [Secure] when sending externally. - Use the appropriate CSI tagline on all written materials, including emails, that contain CSI.
+This includes forwarding business emails or other Regions information to personal email accounts. - Take all appropriate steps to ensure the security of confidential and/or proprietary information, including but not limited to the following: - Proactively Raise the Red Flag to refer potentially suspicious activity and notify your supervisor or manager. - Designate emails containing confidential and/or proprietary information as [Confidential] when sending internally or [Secure] when sending externally. - Use the appropriate CSI tagline on all written materials, including emails, that contain CSI.

-Additional information regarding your obligations to protect confidential and/or proprietary information can be found in the Policy Library, including, but not limited to, the Privacy Policy and the Information Security Policy, as well as in the Electronic Communications and Computer Use Policy Guideline and the Work Arrangements Policy Guideline (for those associates who work remotely).
+Additional information regarding your obligations to protect confidential and/or proprietary information can be found in the Policy Library, including, but not limited to, the Privacy Policy and the Information Security Policy, and in the Electronic Communications and Computer Use Policy Guideline.